-Sinking or sunken concrete driveways, walkways, patios, pool decks, stair stoops, factory floors, and roadways can be raised to their original elevation by concrete raising / mudjacking services.
+Sinking or sunken concrete driveways, walkways, patios, pool decks, stairs, factory floors, and roadways can be raised to their original elevation by concrete raising / mudjacking services.
 Concrete leveling is a legitimate alternative to costly concrete replacement.
-By choosing concrete leveling over replacement you will save money, labor & dumping fees, and your slab(s) may be used the same or next day.
+By choosing concrete leveling over replacement you will save money, labor and dumping fees.
+Your slab(s) may be used the same or next day.
 Also, concrete raising/mudjacking does not affect your landscape, and you can save up to 70% of the cost of replacement by using concrete raising/mudjacking services.

-Here’s another great video to show how great Concrete Raising /Mudjacking is for an entryway!
+Here’s another instructive video to show how we level an entryway using Concrete Raising /Mudjacking.

 History of Concrete Raising and Mudjacking

-Concrete raising, also known as mudjacking, is a way to raise sunken concrete.
-People have used the concrete raising technique since the 1930’s, but the process is more familiar in the Midwest and on the East Coast, where seasonal temperature extremes cause concrete to buckle and sink.
-In the central Texas area our situation is a little different.
-Here, builders are using expansive clay to back fill around new home construction and then pour the patios, sidewalks, and driveways on the freshly groomed base.
-The problem is that the soil is actually compressive for the first few years and then will often settle several inches over the first 5-7 years.
-Sometimes runoff directly from the roof or improperly placed downspouts cause flooding, creating voids under the concrete that cause it to settle.
-These settlements cause the concrete to tilt or sink, creating trip hazards and water to flow towards the house.
-Concrete leveling techniques remove these hazards, and it’s a less expensive alternative to removing damaged concrete and re-pouring it.
-Re-pouring concrete creates it’s own problems as it most likely will not match your existing concrete.
+Concrete raising, also known as mudjacking, is a way to raise or lift sunken concrete.
+People have used the concrete raising technique since the 1930’s, but the process is more familiar in the Midwest and on the East Coast, where seasonal temperature extremes cause concrete to buckle or sink.
+In the Central Texas area our situation is a little different.
+Here, builders are using expansive clay to back fill around new home construction, and then they pour the patios, sidewalks and driveways on the freshly groomed base.
+The problem is that the soil compressive for the first few years and then will often settle several inches over the next 5 to 7 years.
+Sometimes rain runoff directly from the roof or improperly diverted downspouts will cause water to undermine your concrete creating voids that cause it to settle or rotate.
+This can create trip hazards or water flowing toward your house causing water pooling or flooding of the interior.
+Concrete raising techniques remove these hazards and it is a less expensive alternative to removing, re-pouring and trying to match the new concrete to your existing concrete finish.